raspberrypilearning/fart-detector/WORKSHEET.md

 So the algorithm will be something like:

 - Loop for each number between 0 to 15
-    - Configure the laddder to binary form of the number
+    - Configure the laddder to the binary form of the number
         - if GPIO 4 is LOW
             - Exit loop
 - Wait for GPIO 4 to go HIGH